Brink-Innovation/disease-surveillance/README.md

 ### Project Requirements
 1. You should have latest node version installed (20 or higher)
-2. We highly recommend using nvm to install and manage node
+2. We highly recommend using nvm to install and manage node versions
+3. You should install prettier globally for code formatting.
+Run `npm install --global prettier`